-Once the metal-coated AFM tip is brought into contact with the sample, however, we were able to observe twophoton polymerization of SU-8 at intensities as low as 0.15 TW/cm, indicating that the ANSOM tip provides a factor of ~7 field enhancement for enabling two-photon polymerization.
-Control experiments using a silicon nitride tip failed to produce observable structures even at intensities as high as 1.0 TW/cm, suggesting that the field enhancement from the metal coating was responsible for the decreased far-field polymerization threshold.
-In addition, we verified that the size of the field-enhanced features produced when the metalcoated tip was in contact with the sample did not depend on the size of the laser spot, but instead was related to the characteristic size of the ANSOM probe.
-We also were able to raster the ANSOM tip across the sample at scanning speeds ranging from 10 to 200 $\mu$ m/s with no apparent effect on the decreased polymerization intensity threshold.
+Once the metal-coated AFM tip is brought into contact with the sample, however, we were able to observe multiphoton polymerization of SU-8 at intensities as low as 0.15 TW/cm^2 , indicating that the ANSOM tip provides a field enhancement factor of ~ 7 fold for enabling multiphoton polymerization.
+Control experiments using a silicon nitride tip failed to produce observable structures even at intensities as high as 1.0 TW/cm^2 , suggesting that the field enhancement from the metal coating was responsible for the decreased far-field polymerization threshold.
+In addition, we verified that the size of the field-enhanced features produced when the metal-coated tip was in contact with the sample did not depend on the size of the laser spot, but instead was related to the characteristic size of the ANSOM probe.
+We also were able to raster the ANSOM tip across the sample at scanning speeds ranging from 10 to 200 μ m/s with no apparent effect on the decreased polymerization intensity threshold.